 Did you know that Norwegian Airlines isn't actually Norwegian?
 It's based in Ireland, a decision its founder proudly admits is in order to dodge taxes.
 Furthermore, the airline disproportionately employs Southeast Asian stewardesses, and doesn't hide the fact that this, like its decision to base itself in Ireland, is for financial gain.

 Further adding to the controversy, many of Norwegian's admittedly popular long haul flights don't even touch Norwegian soil, where you fly from Los Angeles to London or New York to Copenhagen.
 This is technically not illegal, of course, although it does seem somewhat deceptive in light of the airlines name—and decidedly "Norwegian" brand identity.

 In recent years, Norwegian has attracted even more controversy, from using aircraft of questionable flight-worthiness as substitutes for its own while they undergo maintenance, to the fact that a majority of its routes end up canceled in less than a year because they aren't financially feasible.

 Honorable Mention: Trump Shuttle

 Back in the late 1980s, when famed carrier Eastern Air Lines was breathing its last breaths, a much younger Donald Trump (who was still mostly unscathed by bankruptcy scandal, and had probably never even thought to run for president), decided to intervene and attempt to salvage the airline's east coast "Shuttle" operation.
-Unfortunately, the same fate that would later befall Trump's casinos befell his airline, which joined the scrap heap of history alongside Trump Steaks, Trump University and, hopefully, the idea of President Donald Trump.
+Unfortunately, the same fate that would later befall Trump's casinos befell his airline, which joined the scrap heap of history alongside Trump Steaks, Trump University but not, for better or for worse, the election of President Donald Trump.